libopenstorage/openstorage/graph/drivers/unionfs/README.md

-## Fuse Graph Driver
+## Fuse based Union FS Graph Driver
+### EXPERIMENTAL!
+Note that this is still in development and experimental.
+Currently the following are known issues

+1. Data modified on shared layers are not snap'd and therefore visible in other containers.
+2. There are two heavy weight locks around accessing the UFS data structures which can be avoided.

+### About
-The `fuse` graph driver leverages the kernel-userspace communication protocol to implement the storage of graph layers.
+The `unionfs` graph driver leverages the kernel-userspace communication protocol `fuse` to implement the storage of graph layers.

 It also uses an optimized way of computing the layer diffs and avoids using the NaiveDiff implementation.